-Plumwood notes that "the concept of colonization can be applied directly to nonhuman nature itself, and that the relationship between [certain groups of] humans... and the more-than-human world might be... characterized as one of colonization."175 She reminds us how "the sphere of 'nature' has, in the past, been taken to include what are thought of as less ideal more primitive forms of the human." like women and "supposedly 'backward' or 'primitive' people, who were seen as exemplifying an earlier and more animal stage of human development."176 Progress has meant "the progressive overcoming, or control of, this 'barbarian' non-human or semi-human sphere by the rational sphere of European culture and 'modernity'."177 According to Plumwood, the "Eurocentric form of anthropocentrism draws upon and parallels Eurocentric imperialism in its logical structure" because it sees "the human sphere as beyond or outside the sphere of 'nature.' construes ethics as confined to the human (allowing the nonhuman sphere to be treated instrumentally)," and "treats non-human difference as inferiority."178 She further explains how "[t]he colonization of nature... relies upon a range of conceptual strategies that are employed also within the human sphere," such as a "moral dualism, involving a major gulf between the 'One' and the 'Other' that cannot be bridged or crossed."179
+Plumwood notes that "the concept of colonization can be applied directly to nonhuman nature itself, and that the relationship between [certain groups of] humans... and the more-than-human world might be... characterized as one of colonization."175 She reminds us how "the sphere of 'nature' has, in the past, been taken to include what are thought of as less ideal more primitive forms of the human," like women and "supposedly 'backward' or 'primitive' people, who were seen as exemplifying an earlier and more animal stage of human development."
+176 Progress has meant "the progressive overcoming, or control of, this 'barbarian' non-human or semi-human sphere by the rational sphere of European culture and 'modernity'."
+According to Plumwood, the "Eurocentric form of anthropocentrism draws upon and parallels Eurocentric imperialism in its logical structure" because it sees "the human sphere as beyond or outside the sphere of 'nature.' construes ethics as confined to the human (allowing the nonhuman sphere to be treated instrumentally)," and "treats non-human difference as inferiority."
+178 She further explains how "[t]he colonization of nature... relies upon a range of conceptual strategies that are employed also within the human sphere," such as a "moral dualism, involving a major gulf between the 'One' and the 'Other' that cannot be bridged or crossed."179

 Further, Plumwood provides an account of some of the mechanisms that characterise both colonial and anthropocentric approaches to the Other.
 These include a strong focus on dualism, exaggerating differences and denying commonality, as well as homogenising the Other.
-One mechanism is hyper-separation or radical exclusion: "The function of hyper-separation is to mark out the Other for separate and inferior treatment." she writes.180 Thus, "from an anthropocentric standpoint, nature is a hyper-separate lower order, lacking any real continuity with the human."181 According to Plumwood, such a perspective "stresses heavily those features that make humans different from nature and animals, rather than those we share with them."182 Another mechanism is homogenisation or stereotyping, seeing the Other "not [as] an individual, but a member of a class stereotyped as interchangeable, replaceable, all alike - that is, as homogenous."183 Consequently, "[a]nthropocentric culture conceives of nature and animals as all alike in their lack of consciousness, which is assumed to be exclusive to the human."184 Plumwood summarises: "These two features of human/nature dualism - radical exclusion and homogenization - work together to produce, in anthropocentric culture, a polarized understanding in which the human and non-human spheres correspond to two guite different substances or orders of being in the world."185
+One mechanism is hyper-separation or radical exclusion: "The function of hyper-separation is to mark out the Other for separate and inferior treatment." she writes.
+180 Thus, "from an anthropocentric standpoint, nature is a hyper-separate lower order, lacking any real continuity with the human."181 According to Plumwood, such a perspective "stresses heavily those features that make humans different from nature and animals, rather than those we share with them."182 Another mechanism is homogenisation or stereotyping, seeing the Other "not [as] an individual, but a member of a class stereotyped as interchangeable, replaceable, all alike - that is, as homogenous."183 Consequently, "[a]nthropocentric culture conceives of nature and animals as all alike in their lack of consciousness, which is assumed to be exclusive to the human."184 Plumwood summarises: "These two features of human/nature dualism - radical exclusion and homogenization - work together to produce, in anthropocentric culture, a polarized understanding in which the human and non-human spheres correspond to two quite different substances or orders of being in the world."185

 Plumwood then proposes ways to overcome the effects of these mechanisms.
-To counter the "dynamic of 'us-them' polarization," she suggests that "it is necessary to acknowledge and reclaim continuity and overlap between the polarized groups, as well as internal diversity within them."186 Additionally, to counter the "dynamic of denial, assimilation and instrumentalization requires," she adds, "recognition of the Other's difference, independence and agency."187 This means "a double movement or gesture of affirming kinship and also affirming the Other's difference, as an independent presence to be engaged with on its own terms."188 She maintains that a "re-conception of nature in 175. lbid.
+To counter the "dynamic of 'us-them' polarization," she suggests that "it is necessary to acknowledge and reclaim continuity and overlap between the polarized groups, as well as internal diversity within them."
+Additionally, to counter the "dynamic of denial, assimilation and instrumentalization requires," she adds, "recognition of the Other's difference, independence and agency."
+This means "a double movement or gesture of affirming kinship and also affirming the Other's difference, as an independent presence to be engaged with on its own terms."
+She maintains that a "re-conception of nature in agentic terms" is "perhaps the most important aspect of moving to an alternative ethical framework."
+To counteract "backgrounding and denial," activists try to puncture the contemporary illusion of human independence, but "countering a hegemonic dualism, such as between nature and culture presents many traps," like a mere value reversal, idealising "pure nature" or "wilderness," she explains, which actually leaves the dichotomy in place.